Why isn't parking free?

 The chart and explanations of each type of expense below show how TAPS revenue is spent each year.

-Transit Subsidies: Subsidies for student and employee transit pass programs.
+Transit Programs: Subsidies for student and employee transit pass programs.

 Labor: Approximately 60 employees including 15 full-time and 45 part-time staff.
 Labor expenses include wages and benefits for those employees.